-You can expand each potential incident to see how many and which alerts would have been grouped into the potential incident.
-The date and time listed reflect when the alert was triggered.
+You can expand each potential alert group to see how many and which alerts would have been grouped together into a potential incident.
+The date and time listed reflect when the first incoming alert was triggered.
 Please note that the title of the potential incident is derived from the first incoming alert — read more about this in the Alerts article.

-Some services may have a lot of potential incidents in this list.
+Some services may have a lot of alert groups in this list.
 We recommend looking at some of the larger groups to get a sense of the grouping algorithm’s behavior.
 To learn more about the grouping algorithm, please see Intelligent Alert Grouping.

 Previews are not generated in real time — they are generated once a day.
-If you have new alert data that you’d like the preview to take into account, we recommend checking back in 24 hours to see if preview has been regenerated.
+If you have new alert data that you’d like the preview to take into account, we recommend checking back in 24 hours to see if a preview has been regenerated.

-New previews are calculated once a day, as long as there have been enough alerts and incidents within the last few months.
-If a preview on your service is more than a day old, it could be because the Intelligent Alert Grouping algorithm doesn’t have enough data or isn’t seeing enough patterns in the data to generate a new preview.
+New previews are calculated once a day, as long as there have been enough alerts within the last few months.
+If a preview is unavailable on your service, it could be because the Intelligent Alert Grouping algorithm doesn’t have enough data to generate a new preview.

 At the moment, old previews will only be purged when a new preview is available to replace it.